 Throughout the COVID-19 pandemic, frontline doctors, nurses, and support staff have worked tirelessly to treat critically ill patients with coronavirus.

-However, the focus on the virus has caused huge disruption to healthcare services across Florida, with millions of patients with other serious conditions experiencing delays in treatment.
+However, the focus on the virus has caused massive disruption to healthcare services across Florida, with millions of patients with other severe conditions experiencing delays in treatment.

 The strain COVID-19 has put on the hospitals has led to an increase in medical malpractice lawsuits.
 Surges in COVID-19 cases correlate with medical malpractice claims from people 70 and older, according to recent data.